Eli Tomac: 450cc career

 In his debut season with Monster Energy Star Racing Yamaha, Tomac clinched his second 450SX Supercross title.
 He secured seven main event victories and stood on the podium 11 times, amassing a total of 359 points—nine more than runner-up Jason Anderson.
-Tomac sealed the championship at Round 16 in Denver, becoming the first rider to win a Supercross title for Yamaha since 2009.He was subsequently awarded the Best Male Action Sports Athlete ESPY Award at the 2022 ESPY Awards.
+Tomac sealed the championship at Round 16 in Denver, becoming the first rider to win a Supercross title for Yamaha since 2009.
+He was awarded the Best Male Action Sports Athlete ESPY Award at the 2022 ESPY Awards.

 Transitioning to the outdoor season, Tomac engaged in a fierce battle with Honda's Chase Sexton.
 After a modest start, he gained momentum with a victory at High Point Raceway and went on to win multiple rounds, including RedBud, Southwick, and Spring Creek.
 The championship culminated at Fox Raceway II, where Tomac delivered a decisive 1-1 moto sweep, securing his fourth 450MX title by a seven-point margin over Sexton.
-Subsequently being the first person since Ryan Dungey in 2015, to win both the AMA Supercross and Motocross Championships in the same year.
+He was the first person since Ryan Dungey in 2015 to win both the AMA Supercross and Motocross Championships in the same year.

 Fresh off from winning both the 2022 Supercross and Motocross championships as well as the MXON with Team USA, Tomac was a strong favorite for a repeat of the previous year.
-2023 would also be the inaugural year for the new SuperMotocross World Championship, in which the AMA Supercross and Motocross Championships would be combined along with three hybrid "SuperMotocross" playoff rounds.
+2023 was also the inaugural year for the new SuperMotocross World Championship, in which the AMA Supercross and Motocross Championships were combined along with three hybrid "SuperMotocross" playoff rounds.
 Tomac initially signed on only to compete in the supercross portion of the championship, but later signed on with Star Yamaha to compete for the entire championship.

-For a majority of the 2023 AMA Supercross season, the championship would be a tight three-way battle between Eli, Cooper Webb, and Chase Sexton.
-After Webb dropped out of the supercross season due to injury at round 15, the championship would once again come down to Tomac and Sexton.
+For a majority of the 2023 AMA Supercross season, the championship was a tight three-way battle between Eli, Cooper Webb, and Chase Sexton.
+After Webb dropped out of the supercross season due to injury at round 15, the championship again came down to Tomac and Sexton.
 The title came down to the penultimate round in Denver.
 Tomac entered Denver holding an 18-point lead over Sexton.
-However, while leading the main event Tomac overshot a jump that led to a hard landing in which he managed to stay on his bike.
-The force of the landing ruptured his Achilles tendon, dropping Tomac out of the race and ultimately ceding the championship to Sexton.
-Tomac would later sit out the 2023 motocross season and the SuperMotocross playoff rounds to recover from his injury.
+However, while leading the main event Tomac overshot a jump that led to a hard landing and ruptured his Achilles tendon; he dropped out of the race and Sexton won the championship.
+Tomac later sat out the 2023 motocross season and the SuperMotocross playoff rounds to recover from his injury.